Outlander Elite Tour 2019

 |Month||Arrive||Meet Guide||Last Night||Places Left|

-The outline of the 'Fanatics' tour is as follows...
+The outline of the 'Elite' tour is as follows...

 We have booked a good Edinburgh city centre hotel with easy access to the Royal Mile.
-A taxi from the airport will cost about GBP £20.
+If you have time, a stroll to Edinburgh Castle to work off jet lag and a look round with our complimentry ticket.
+A taxi from the airport will cost about £25.

 Driver/guide meets you at the hotel for a half day walking tour of Edinburgh's Royal Mile, looking out for burned out print shops and strange looking Chinamen.
 That afternoon you will go out to Preston Mill (used as the mill where Jamie hid underwater) and then to the church that was used for the wedding.
 Night in Edinburgh hotel.